ahmadsolehin/Simple-Ajax-Contact-Form-Using-jQuery-PHP/README.md

 ## jquery ajax

-Now it’s time to write some jQuery code for the contact page.
-Before we start, make sure you have included jQuery library within the <HEAD> section of your HTML document, without it jQuery code doesn’t work.
+<li> Now it’s time to write some jQuery code for the contact page. </li>
+<li> Before we start, make sure you have included jQuery library within the <HEAD> section of your HTML document, without it jQuery code doesn’t work. </li>